3 Fun Fourth of July Activities for Kids!

 4th-of-July-Art-jpg

 The Prep: You’ll need butcher paper, tape, bubbles, bubble wands, red and blue food coloring, and cups.
-Mix the bubble liquid and food coloring in cups before hand to avoid extra messes.
+Mix the bubble liquid and food coloring in cups beforehand to avoid extra messes.

 The Activity: Tape large pieces of butcher paper to a wall or fence outside.
 Have children write, copy, or trace a 4th of July greeting on their paper and write their names.
-Then, have them blow red and blue bubbles at the paper creating a pretty fireworks effect!
+Then, have them blow red and blue bubbles at the paper, creating a pretty fireworks effect!

-The Skills: This can be added practice for developing writers and you can throw in some history behind the 4th of July for older students.
-As the children blow bubbles, you can talk about art skills like spacing and color blending or you could just allow them to get their creative juices flowing!
+The Skills: This can be added practice for developing writers, and you can throw in some history behind the 4th of July for older students.
+As the children blow bubbles, you can talk about art skills like spacing and color blending, or you could just allow them to get their creative juices flowing!

 Activity 2: Patriotic Science!